austin-hoover/blog_old/_posts/2021-09-15-arguing_about_gods_3a.md

 <h4 id="2.2.3.-Counting-to-infinity">2.2.3.
 Counting to infinity<a class="anchor-link" href="#2.2.3.-Counting-to-infinity"> </a></h4><p>Suppose finitism is false.
 The following argument could then be run: (i) the collection of temporal events is formed by successive addition; (ii) a collection formed by successive addition cannot be an actual infinite; (iii) the temporal series of events cannot be an actual infinite.</p>
 <p>The idea is that getting to “now” in a beginningless universe is like traversing an infinite set, which is an impossible task like counting all the negative integers: …, -3, -2, -1, 0.
 And this counting example raises a question: suppose I counted all the negative integers; why did I finish when I did?
 I should have finished an infinite time ago.</p>
 <p>These counting tasks assume there was a time at which I began counting, i.e., counting all the positive integers starting from zero.
 But there was no time at which I began counting.
 I counted 0 today, -1 yesterday, etc. So, it seems to be a coherent story.
 Yet even though it’s a coherent story, it feels uncomfortable to be left with this infinite regress of explanations.
 This kind of consideration is central to the Leibnizian argument.</p>
 <h3 id="2.3.-Causal-finitism">2.3.
-Causal finitism<a class="anchor-link" href="#2.3.-Causal-finitism"> </a></h3><p>Causal finitism is the idea that every event has a finite causal history {Footnote: it also rules out an infinite number of causes all acting at the same time}.
-Causal finitism’s advantage over finitism is that it doesn’t touch abstract mathematical objects since they can’t cause anything.
+Causal finitism<a class="anchor-link" href="#2.3.-Causal-finitism"> </a></h3><p>Causal finitism is the idea that every event has a finite causal history.{% fn 1 %} Causal finitism’s advantage over finitism is that it doesn’t touch abstract mathematical objects since they can’t cause anything.
 The case for causal finitism given by Pruss in <em>Infinity, Causation, and Paradox</em> is that causal finitism provides a unified way to kill a wide range of paradoxes; this section looks at a few of these.</p>
 <h4 id="2.3.1.-Grim-Reapers">2.3.1.
 Grim Reapers<a class="anchor-link" href="#2.3.1.-Grim-Reapers"> </a></h4><p>Thompson’s lamp is off at t = 0.
 I turn it on at t = ½, off at t = ¾, on at t = 7/8, and so on until t = 1.
 Is the lamp on or off at t = 1?
 It seems there is no way to answer this question.
 But although this situation is strange, it’s hard to get a real paradox without appeal to a PSR.</p>
 <p>The Grim Reaper paradox is more troublesome.
 I’m alive at $t = 0$ along with an infinite number of sleeping Grim Reapers (GR).
 Each GR has an alarm set to a time $0 \le t \le 1$; when a GR’s alarm goes off, it wakes up and kills me if I’m alive, otherwise it goes back to sleep.</p>
 <p>Let’s label the alarm time for GR $n$ as $t_n$, where $n$ can be any natural number.
 Suppose $t_n = 1 / 2^n$.
 I’ll clearly be dead at all $t &gt; 0$: I couldn’t be alive at $t = 1$ because GR 1 would have already killed me, I couldn’t be alive at $t = 1/2$ because GR 2 would have already killed me, and so on.
 But none of the GRs killed me: for each GR that could have killed me, there was always a GR that came before.
 Since my well-being at $t = 1$ is caused by infinitely many GRs, causal finitism kills the paradox.</p>